mlte-team/a2it/framework/1_MODELING.md

 - Rationale: The memory requirements of model inference determine the load that is places on the system during inference.
 This is a key determinant in the memory resources required for model deployment.
 For example, a model for which inference is not memory-intensive may be deployed to an instance with relatively light memory resources.
 This might allow for investment in other resources, such as core count, for the instance to which the model is deployed.
 - Implementation: Measure the memory consumption of the process during the inference procedure.

-TODO
+TODO(Kyle): How to measure memory consumption in inference-relevant environment?

 **Inference Energy Consumption**
-- Objective:
+- Objective: Measure the energy consumption of the model inference process.
-- Metric:
-- Rationale:
-- Implementation:
+- Metric: The energy consumed by the inference process in joules (total power consumption over a time interval).
+- Rationale: For large-scale machine learning applications, energy consumption may be a major driver in the total cost of development and maintenance.
+- Implementation: Energy consumption and power requirements are a relatively-new consideration in the field of machine learning.
+Accordingly, methods for convenient and accurate measurement are limited.

+TODO(Kyle): Baseline energy measurements with PMC.

-### Algorithm and Model Qualities (Scalability)
+### Algorithm and Model Qualities: Scalability

+TODO:
+- Model size as a function of data size
+- Training time as a function of data size
+- Training cost (CPU, memory) as a function of data size

 ### References